-- On high notes, QC 25 can get a bit mediocre and the transitions in high range can be difficult.
+- On high notes, QC 25 can get a bit mediocre and the transitions in a high range can be difficult.
 Notes in the low and middle range are on the right point with QC 25.

 - When it comes to sound quality of QC 35, you need to get to know the 3 listing modes, the passive on the wire, active wireless and active on the cable.

 - In the passive mode, QC 35 behaves just like a standard pair of earphones, but the sound quality is decent with good gross tonal balance.
-However, the bass is a little lose and doesn’t emphasize on a special note.
+However, the bass is a little loose and doesn’t emphasize on a special note.

 3. Noise Canceling – QC 35 is the Best

-With no doubt, Bose QuietComfort is one of the best noise canceling earphones in the market as per user reviews.
+With no doubt, Bose QuietComfort is one of the best noise-canceling earphones in the market as per user reviews.

 While several other companies are manufacturing noise-canceling headphones, Bose makes an average pair of headphones with divine noise-canceling functionality.
 When Bose QuietComfort was released, as anyone would expect, it has super noise cancellation as its predecessor.